 An individual shall be disqualified and prohibited from serving as a coach or executive administrator if the person has been found guilty of the following crimes in the past five (5) years:

 Any misdemeanor that would be considered a potential danger to children or may indicate lack of integrity or character of an Individual

 (Examples include: child endangerment, contributing to the delinquency of a minor, providing alcohol to minors, aiding and abetting a minor to commit a violation of the law; embezzlement)

-Should any pending charges be revealed, or should any of the above charges be brought against an Individual at any time, the Individual shall immediately be suspended from serving as coach or administrator.
+Should any pending charges be revealed, or should any of the above charges be brought against an Individual at any time, the Individual shall immediately be suspended from serving as coach, administrator or referee.

 Background Screening Procedures

 - A written authorization form or online submission by the Individual, allows USA Rugby to order an individual criminal background check through a professional reporting agency (the “Agency”).
 It is the responsibility of the Individual to fully complete the process through the online registration process.

 - Failure to provide a completed background check consent form (e.g., missing information such as social security number) will prohibit USA Rugby from completing the check, and may lead to loss of coaching privilege/registered role.